vegos/MyChronos/README.txt

 http://processors.wiki.ti.com/index.php/EZ430-Chronos

-MyChronos is a modified stock firmware (v.1.7)
-Or to be more specific: At least, it's a way for me to start learning and customizing the eZ430 to my needs :)
+MyChronos is a modified stock firmware (v.1.7/v.1.8) Or to be MORE specific: At least, it's a way for me to start learning and customizing the eZ430 to my needs :)

 Note that I have not include almost everything to make it a real import on CCS